 Elective Course Requirements (to complete the required 124 SH):

 The BSN degree requires a total of 124 semester hours.
 If a student would have fewer than 124 hours on record after completing all other degree requirements, the remaining credit hours must be obtained by taking general elective courses that are transferable to Appalachian.
+(A student should have at least 64 semester hours of transfer credit on record before the last term of the program.
+Some students may need to complete elective credit in addition to the specific program course requirements listed under the Required Core and Cognate Courses to obtain 64 semester hours of transfer credit.)

-Concurrent enrollment (i.e., taking courses through Appalachian and a NC community college or other accredited institution during the same term) is allowed during the first three terms of the program as long as maximum hours per term are not exceeded.
-All lower-division coursework (Required Core, nursing cognate courses, and any elective courses) should be completed before the last term of the RN-BSN program.
+Concurrent enrollment (i.e., taking courses through Appalachian and a NC community college or other accredited institution during the same term) is allowed during the first two terms of the program as long as maximum hours per term are not exceeded.
+All lower-division coursework (Required Core, cognate courses, and any elective courses) should be completed before the last term of the RN-BSN program.

 Admission to the University: